 The provision of financial security in retirement is critical for both individuals and societies as most countries are now grappling with the social and economic effects of ageing populations.
-Yet, a comparison of the diverse retirement income systems around the world is not straightforward.
-As the OECD (2011) comments: “Retirement-income systems are diverse and often involve a number of different programmes.
+Yet, a comparison of the diverse retirement income systems around the world is not straight forward.
+As the OECD (2013) comments: “Retirement-income systems are diverse and often involve a number of different programmes.
 Classifying pension systems and different retirement-income schemes is consequentially difficult.”

 Furthermore, any comparison of systems is likely to be controversial as each system has evolved from that country’s particular economic, social, cultural, political and historical circumstances.
 There is no perfect system that can be applied universally around the world.

 However there are certain features and characteristics of retirement income systems that are likely to lead to improved financial benefits for aged individuals and households, an increased likelihood of future sustainability of the system, and a greater level of confidence and trust within the community.